Historic

 All-Inclusive Option

-The Intimate Wedding Package (40-100 guests) bundles everything: catering, open bar, DJ, wedding cake, upgraded rentals, and day-of coordination.
-A great option for couples who want one point of contact for everything.
+The Intimate Wedding Package (40-100 guests) bundles everything into one price — a great option for couples who want one point of contact:

 Additional Costs